stewones/stpa-co.github.io/about.md

 Se você tem uma dúvida ou sugestão, entre em contato comigo pelo email [talk@stpa.co](mailto: talk@stpa.co).

-Whis website is open-source, fork and use it at [GitHub](https://github.com/stpa-co/meditator).
+This website is open-source, fork and use it at [GitHub](https://github.com/stpa-co/meditator).
 If you have a question or suggestion, please contact me in [talk@stpa.co](mailto: talk@stpa.co).